cnielly/prototypical-networks-omniglot/README.md

 Here the term "close" refers to a distance metric that needs to be defined.
 The cosine distance or the Euclidean distance are usually taken.

 Unlike typical Deep Learning architecture, Prototypical Networks do not classify the image directly, and instead learn its mapping in the embedding space.
 To do so, the algorithm does several “loops” called **episodes**.
 Each episode is designed to mimic the Few-shot task.
-Let’s describe in details one episode in training mode:
+Let’s describe in detail one episode in training mode:

 <ins>**Notations:**</ins>